microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution03.md

         generate.default_population = 1000
         ```

-        Note:The default properties file values can be found at src/main/resources/synthea.properties.
+        Note: The default properties file values can be found at src/main/resources/synthea.properties.
 By default, synthea does not generate CCDA, CPCDA, CSV, or Bulk FHIR (ndjson).
 You'll need to adjust this file to activate these features.
 See the **[wiki](https://github.com/synthetichealth/synthea/wiki)** for more details.
     - Generate Synthetic Patients
         Generating the population 1000 at a time...
         ```